MBoretto/Docks/na62-farm/README.md

 Right click on the file -> Resources configuration -> Exclude from Build

 Set Debug.
+###Compile PFring
+PFring can be compileted inside the container exploiting the commands:

+	compilePFring.sh

+Please notice that this command can be performed just when the container is running since the Kernel dependecies, to produce the pfring kernel modules, are mounted as volume during the `./run.sh` startup.

 ##Unset Thread affinity
 Consider repository na62-farm-lib.
 Open the file *utilis/AExecutable.cpp* and look for the function *AExecutable::SetThreadAffinity* change the line: